zlyreed/ExoProjects/TTU data/BLS_Data.md

   "Safety" refers to the measures taken to protect workers from accidents, injuries, and illnesses that may occur in the workplace.
 This includes measures related to fire safety, hazardous materials, and personal protective equipment.
 It also includes programs and policies aimed at reducing the risk of workplace accidents, such as safety training, hazard identification, and accident investigation.

   The health and safety of workers is a critical concern for employers, as it has a direct impact on the well-being of employees, the efficiency of the workplace, and the overall success of a business.
 Employers are responsible for ensuring that the workplace is safe and healthy for employees, and for providing appropriate training and resources to help employees stay healthy and safe on the job.

+- **Q: Are "falls" and "slips, trips, and falls" considered separate categories based on the cause of the injury in BLS?**

+  --- "Falls" refers to injuries that occur as a result of a worker falling **from one level to another**, such as from a ladder or a roof.

+    "Slips, trips, and falls" refers to a broader category that encompasses all types of injuries that result from a worker slipping, tripping, or falling, including those that occur as a result of slipping on a wet surface, tripping over an object, or **falling from the same level**, such as on a flat surface.

+    So, the distinction between "falls" and "slips, trips, and falls" is based on the specific cause of the injury, with "falls" being a subcategory of "slips, trips, and falls".

+    According to the Bureau of Labor Statistics (BLS), in 2020, the rate of nonfatal injuries resulting from falls in **the private construction industry** in the United States was 3.1 cases per 100 equivalent full-time workers.

+    According to the Bureau of Labor Statistics (BLS), in 2020, the average rate of nonfatal injuries resulting from falls in all private industry in the United States was 0.6 cases per 100 equivalent full-time workers.